openmfp/portal-server-lib/README.md

 The main features of this library are:

 - Provide a Dynamic Luigi configuration without the need to deploy a library
-- Authentication capabilities with GitHub and Auth Server
+- Optional authentication capabilities with GitHub and Auth Server
 - Dynamic development capabilities - Embed your local MicroFrontend into a running luigi frame.
+- Can run without any authentication infrastructure

 # Getting started

 ## Set up an environment

-To be able to use the library, the following environment properties have to be provided:
+The portal can run without any authentication infrastructure.
+Authentication configuration is optional and only required if you want to enable user authentication.

+### Environment properties

-- **Mandatory**
+- **Optional - Authentication**

+> **Note:** All authentication-related environment variables are optional.
+The portal can run without any auth services to display node configurations.
+Configure these only if you want to enable authentication features.

 | Property name                           | Description                                                                                                                                                                                    |
 | --------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |